HaveFunTrading/boomnet/README.md

 ```

 ## Features

-The `full` feature will enable all features listed below.
-In situations where this is undesirable, individual
+BoomNet's feature set is modular, allowing for tailored functionality based on project needs.
+The `full` feature enables
-features can be enabled on demand.
+all available features, while individual components can be enabled as needed.

 * [mio](#mio)
 * [tls](#tls)
 * [ws](#ws)

 ### `mio`
-Adds dependency on `mio` crate and enables `MioSelector` and `MioStream`
+Adds dependency on `mio` crate and enables `MioSelector` and `MioStream`.

 ### `tls`
-Adds dependency on `rustls` crate and enables `TlsStream` and more flexible `TlsReadyStream`
+Adds dependency on `rustls` crate and enables `TlsStream` and more flexible `TlsReadyStream`.

 ### `ws`
 Adds support for `Websocket` protocol.